goatgirl86/Final_Project_Wildfires/README.md

 ## Conclusions
 Just as predicting the weather is notoriously challenging even for the professionals, predicting wildfires is also difficult due to varying weather conditions and unpredictable human behavior.
 Once a fire sparks, the ability of it to be contained quickly depends not only on weather but also on response times, resource allocation and capacity, and much more.

-With this fire prediction tool, first responders may address
+With our fire prediction and visualization tool, first responders may address
 - Asset relocation
 - Early containment
 - Possible evacuation areas